waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 Nodes will also mark themselves as alive and dead in the course of their startup and shutdown routines.

-Availability is under the control of the Crowbar cluster administrators, and should be used by them to tell Crowbar that it should stop managing noderoles on the node.
+Availability is under the control of the OpenCrowbar cluster administrators, and should be used by them to tell OpenCrowbar that it should stop managing noderoles on the node.
 When a node is not available, the annealer will not try to perform any jig runs on a node, but it will leave the state of the noderoles alone.